Mycoplankton: Classification

 Genome sequencing is a common way to assess and categorize aquatic fungi.
 Fungi are Eukaryotes, and as such it is often the 18s rDNA which is sequenced.

 According to fossil records, fungi date back to the late Proterozoic era, 900-570 million years ago.
 It is hypothesized that mycoplankton evolved from terrestrial fungi, likely in the Paleozoic era (390 million years ago).
-The methods and pathways of terrestrial fungi's adaption to the marine environment are still under study.
+It is likely that the transition from terrestrial to aquatic lifestyle has occurred many different times, as many taxa have been found with both terrestrial and marine species.

 Biogeochemical contributions

 There are multiple biogeochemical cycles in the Earth's oceans in which Mycoplankton play a role.
 They are a part of the microbial loop and other forms of nutrient cycling, including the mycoplankton specific mycoflux and mycoloop.

 Cycling of organic nutrients

 Mycoplankton, like all fungi, play an essential roll in the degradation of detritus and organic matter from plants, as well as other larger organisms.
 By working with other microbial communities, mycoplankton efficiently convert particulate organic matter to dissolved organic matter as part of biogeochemical cycling.
 Mycoplankton and heterotrophic bacteria mediate carbon, nitrogen, oxygen, and other nutrient fluxes in marine ecosystems.
 The incorporation of dissolved organic carbon into microbe biomass is what is known as the microbial loop.

 Mycoplankton are often found in higher abundances near the surface, as well as in shallow waters.
 This is indicative of a connection between mycoplankton and the upwelling of organic matter.
 Phytoplankton communities are also abundant in the euphotic zone, which provides further evidence for the role of Mycoplankton in consumption of organic matter.